leadcoder1/Group-2/README.md

 One particular event that sparked my interest in IT was a careers expo that was held at my school.
 I wandered to the section that was talking about careers in IT and from what I saw I was intrigued by how the virtual world has progressed so much due to augmented and virtual realities.
 This sparked my interest as I wanted to contribute to developing this type of technology as It has a lot of potential to giving people more entertainment as well as a more interactive workstyle.
 ## IT Experience
 The experience I have in IT to date is in terms of Programming.
 I am able to program in several languages, such as C++, Python, C#, JavaScript, HTML 5.
 I also have experience with Game Development, using development platforms or game engines such as Unity and Unreal Engine.
-Why did you choose to come to RMIT?
+<br>Why did you choose to come to RMIT?
-I chose to study at RMIT because I wanted to further increase my understanding of technology and ways in which I can use it to apply for careers once I have finished my studies.
+<br>I chose to study at RMIT because I wanted to further increase my understanding of technology and ways in which I can use it to apply for careers once I have finished my studies.
+<br>What do you expect to learn during your studies?
+<br>From my studies at RMIT, I expect to learn more about the field of IT such as programming, cybersecurity and networking.
-What do you expect to learn during your studies?
+<br>What do you expect to learn during your studies?
-From my studies at RMIT, I expect to learn more about the field of IT such as programming, cybersecurity and networking.
+<br>From my studies at RMIT, I expect to learn more about the field of IT such as programming, cybersecurity and networking.